PAN001/All-CNN/task1.md

 # Network Architecture
-My implementation of Strided CNN and All CNN follows the architecture of Strided-CNN-C and All-CNN-C in the paper:
+My implementation of Strided-CNN and All-CNN follows the architecture of Strided-CNN-C and All-CNN-C in the paper:

 - Strided-CNN:
     A model in which max-pooling is removed and the stride of the convolution layers preceding the max-pool layers is increased by 1 (to ensure that the next layer covers the same spatial region of the input image as before).